1[

 After you start the service, you can find your artist JSON at the http://localhost:9080/artists URL.

-All the dependencies for the React front end can be found in src/main/frontend/src/package.json
+All the dependencies for the React front end are listed in the src/main/frontend/src/package.json

-, and they are installed before the front end is built by the frontend-maven-plugin
+file and are installed before the build process by the frontend-maven-plugin

 directory.